-He liked to read and take long walks through the woods, fantasizing about ancient mythological beasts and explore the make-believe birthplaces of urban legends.
+A simple boy who wanted a simple life.
+He liked to read and take long walks through the woods, fantasizing about ancient mythological beasts and exploring the make-believe birthplaces of urban legends.
 His father never enjoyed such imaginary activities.
-Sky was a simple boy who wanted a simple life.
 A child who had once run too fast and scraped a knee after a clumsy fall or tried to steal a chocolate chip cookie from the ceramic cookie jar with the teddy bear on the front.
 So why was he condemned to paying for the crimes of another?

 “I’m not my father,” he whispered to no one in particular.
 “I’ll never be.”

 He quickened his pace as the raindrops began to fall and pelt him like cold machine-gun bullets.
 In the distance, a roaring clap of thunder could be heard, followed by jagged flashes of lightning.
 Sky instantly regretted his decision.
 He groaned and flipped the collar of his coat up, keeping his head receded into the furry outline.
 I should have stayed home, he concluded.
 There was no point in coming out here—

 “Hey!” the voice sounded distant and shrill, like the song of a wind chime.